 - Educate and inform the public about the need to create, produce, distribute, and use books

 - Respond to requests for information about books and the allied arts and generate and support projects that help to disseminate such information

 - Serve as a catalyst for all in the book community who wish to work together, and

 - Promote recognition of women’s achievements in the book industry.

-There are ten active chapters.
+There are eleven active chapters.
 More information about the chapters may be found in the chapter section.